copy/v86/Readme.md

 - A CMOS Real Time Clock (RTC).
 - A VGA controller with SVGA support and Bochs VBE Extensions.
 This includes support for large resolutions.
 - A PCI bus.
-This one is mostly incomplete and not used by every device.
+This one is partly incomplete and not used by every device.
-- An AT disk controller with some ATAPI and some SCSI commands.
-This is quite incomplete and possibly buggy, too.
+- An IDE disk controller.

 How to build, run and embed?